corrode/corrode.github.io/content/blog/lifetimes/index.md

 1. Every input reference to a function gets a distinct lifetime.
 2. If there's exactly one input lifetime, it gets applied to all output references.
-3. If there's multiple input lifetimes but one of them is `&self` or `&mut self`, then the lifetime of `self` is applied to all output references.
+3. If there are multiple input lifetimes but one of them is `&self` or `&mut self`, then the lifetime of `self` is applied to all output references.

 You only have to write out the lifetimes yourself if you have more than one input lifetime and none of them are `&self` or `&mut self`.

 {% end %}

-In the above example, we have one input lifetime, so we don't have to write it out.
+In the example above, we have one input lifetime, so we don't have to write it out.
 This is equivalent (and easier on the eyes):

 ```rust
 fn foo(bar: &str) {